2000–01 Belgian Cup

 The 2000–01 Belgian Cup was the 46th season of the main knockout competition in Belgian association football, the Belgian Cup.

 Final rounds

-The final phase started in the round of 32 when all clubs from the first division entered the competition (18 clubs plus 14 clubs from the qualifications).
+The final phase started in round 32 when all clubs from the first division entered the competition (18 clubs plus 14 clubs from the qualifications).
 All rounds were played in one leg except for the semifinals (in two legs) and the quarter-finals (in one leg with replay).
-The final game was played at the Heysel Stadium in Brussels, in which Westerlo won 1-0 against Lommel.
+The final game was played at the Heysel Stadium in Brussels, where Westerlo won 1-0 against Lommel.